Securing Mobile: Settings

 NOTE: Due to the nature of Android devices, the exact layout of the menu may vary from device to device.

-- Network & internet: Private DNS: Private DNS provider hostname: Any provider from this list (You can ignore this if you plan to use a VPN on your device)
+- Network & internet: Private DNS: Private DNS provider hostname: Automatic or Any provider from this list (You can ignore this if you plan to use a VPN on your device)

 - Connected devices: Connection preferences: Bluetooth: Disabled when not in use

-- Connected devices: Connection preferences: Nearby Share: Off
+- Connected devices: Connection preferences: Quick Share: Off when not in use

 - Apps: Default apps: See Securing Mobile: Replacement Apps